ninjamar/igsh/README.md

 More commands
   - Exit commands

-Get list of function array when function position is found Shell Prompt `>>`
+Get list of function array when function position is found <br>
+Shell Prompt `>>`